 1. Purpose and scope

-The Water Industry Commission for Scotland (“WICS”) is a prescribed body under the Public Interest Disclosure Act for whistleblowing matters relating to the water and sewerage industry in Scotland.
+The Water Industry Commission for Scotland (“WICS”) is a prescribed body under the Public Interest Disclosure Act (PIDA) for whistleblowing matters relating to the water and sewerage industry in Scotland.

 This whistleblowing policy is for workers, who are not employed by WICS, who want to report concerns that are relevant to the functions of WICS.
 It sets out our procedures for reporting concerns.
 If a concern is a qualifying disclosure for the purposes of the legislation, the worker may, subject to the relevant statutory conditions being satisfied, qualify for certain protections against detriment from their employer because of making the disclosure.